2.6 Characteristics of the accounting-related internal control and risk management system and explanatory report of the Management Board

-Building on the ‘Internal Control – Integrated Framework’ concept of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the Corporate Accounting department of METRO AG has defined group-wide minimum requirements regarding the design of the accounting-related internal control system of METRO AG, the sales lines and the major service companies.
+Building on the ‘Internal Control – Integrated Framework’ concept of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the Group Governance department within the Corporate Accounting department of METRO AG has defined group-wide minimum requirements regarding the design of the accounting-related internal control system of METRO AG, the sales lines and the major service companies.
 With these requirements, the company particularly wants to ensure adherence to the relevant accounting standards and the respective internal guidelines (for example the IFRS accounting guideline).

 Among others, these requirements cover the design and implementation of controls, monitoring the effectiveness of controls and reporting on effectiveness analyses.

 - Design of controls: Taking a top-down approach, the company has identified the risk of material errors relating to the financial reporting for significant financial and accounting-related processes.
 In addition, the Corporate Accounting department has stipulated binding group-wide control objectives which the group companies must meet by employing company-specific control activities.

 - Implementation of controls: The group companies must keep records of the implementation of these controls.

 - Effectiveness of controls: The major group companies are obligated to evaluate the effectiveness of controls at the end of each financial year (self-evaluation).
 In the process, they must apply the uniform, group-wide method stipulated by the Corporate Accounting department.
 In addition, the effectiveness of controls is reviewed as part of the risk-oriented, independent audits conducted by the Group Internal Audit department.